 Wards Off Diabetes

 People with Type 2 diabetes often deal with low magnesium levels in their blood, points out the UMMC.
 It further states that a large clinical study enrolling 2,000 people concluded that adding foods high in magnesium to the diet may help tackle this chronic disease.
 A September 2000 study reported in the “American Journal of Public Health” suggested that swapping refined grains for whole grains -- which are also good sources of magnesium -- may reduce the risk of diabetes mellitus in U.S. women.
-Incorporate nuts, beans, peas, soy products and whole grains such as millet and brown rice into your everyday meals to stay fit.
+To get enough magnesium, incorporate nuts, beans, peas, soy products and whole grains such as millet and brown rice into your everyday meals.